Ferns Community Development Association (FCDA)

-Ferns Development Association (FDA) FDA is a voluntary community group representing the interests of the community and businesses in Ferns and its hinterland.
-Established in 1963, its has engaged in a range of activities and projects over the years.
-Cross community participation is encouraged, with a wide range of groups and clubs represented on the FDA Committee.
+Ferns Community Development Association (FCDA) is a voluntary community group representing the interests of the community and businesses in Ferns and its hinterland.
+Established in 1963 as Ferns Development Association, it became a Company Limited by Guarantee (CLG) in December 2020.
+CLG status will ensure transparency and good governance procedures are complied with, particularly in relation to funding.
+The Association has engaged in a range of activities and projects over the years.
+Cross community participation is encouraged, with a wide range of groups and clubs represented on the FCDA Committee.

 Liaising with public authorities at local and national level to improve infrastructure, enhance the social, cultural and visual appearance of the village, supporting community and businesses and promoting Ferns as a tourism destination are core to the activities of the Ferns Development Association and its sub-groups.